A Tale of Two Cities, by Train

 After passing through Dachau – home of a former Nazi concentration camp – observe how the suburbs give way to a patchwork of farmland punctuated by occasional towns.

 One of the charms of train travel is the opportunity to make a journey part of your adventure.
-So rather than rushing to Berlin, take the time to get off and explore.
+So rather than rushing to Brussels, take the time to get off and explore.

 Your first stop, Ingolstadt, is home to a mediaeval Old Town.
 Next is Nürnberg, a city where Dürer’s workshop still stands.
-Then it’s onto Erfurt where you can explore the city’s 14th century monastery and the Gothic Cathedral of St Mary.
+Then it’s on to Frankfurt where you can explore the quaint medieval Altstadt (Old Town), or visit the birthplace of renowned German poet and playwright Johann Wolfgang von Goethe.

 Rome and Florence in Italy